Second Battle of Kosovo Polje(1448)

 - The Second Battle of Kosovo Polje took place in 1448.
 Oct 17–19, 1448.

-- Who won the Second Battle of Kosovo Polje?
+- What was the outcome of the Second Battle of Kosovo Polje?

 - The Ottoman Empire were victorious against the Hungary / Wallachia.